-Our downloadable guide, How to Start a Democracy Club, contains step-by-step instructions, ideas for activities and links to resources.
+Our printable guide, How to Start a Democracy Club, contains step-by-step instructions, ideas for activities and links to resources.

-Let's make democratic participation as easy and fun as joining a book club.
-Imagine what we can accomplish together!
-Download the free printable guide and start a Democracy Club today!
+Imagine what we can accomplish together.
+Download the free guide and start a Democracy Club today!

 Join our community on Instagram